Stewardship of Public Funds

 We work with local businesses to reduce their air emissions by administering several programs, including:

-• Registering (i.e. licensing) over 700 facilities annually
+- Registering (i.e. licensing) over 600 commercial and industrial facilities annually

-• Issuing air quality permits (Notices of Construction and Portable Source Permits)
+- Issuing air quality permits (Notices of Construction and Portable Source Permits) for new or modified emission sources, including businesses and equipment

 Community Outreach, Educational Resources